pregnant woman in bed

 Recovering after an episiotomy or spontaneous tear

-You’ll get sutures to repair the tear that will dissolve after several weeks.
+You’ll get sutures to repair the wound that will dissolve after several weeks.
 Most people don’t experience pain beyond the first week after delivery, but more severe tears can cause discomfort for a longer period of time.
-To cope with the pain, you can apply ice packs, take ibuprofen or acetaminophen (stay away from aspirin while you’re breastfeeding), and do sitz baths.
+To cope with the pain, you can apply ice packs for the first 24-48 hours, take ibuprofen or acetaminophen (stay away from aspirin while you’re breastfeeding), and do warm sitz baths after the initial few days.

-Reduce irritation by changing your sanitary pad often and using a squirt bottle to wash off urine.
-Make sure to keep the area clean, and try not to sit for long periods of time.
+Reduce irritation by changing your pad often and using a squirt bottle to wash off urine.
+Make sure to keep the area clean, and do not use donut-shaped pillows for sitting (as they create more swelling and slow down healing).
 Don’t forget your handy-dandy kegels to improve pelvic floor muscle tone once you can perform them without feeling pain.

-Sometimes we see women many years out from delivery who have been living with pain because they did not know that there were options for treatment and trained healthcare providers who specialize in obstetric trauma, like obstetricians and urogynecologists.
-There are also designated postpartum clinics to treat women with obstetric trauma.
+Sometimes there are folks many years out from delivery who have been living with pain or incontinence because they did not know that there were options for treatment and trained healthcare providers who specialize in obstetric trauma, like obstetricians and urogynecologists.
+There are also designated postpartum clinics to treat those with obstetric trauma.
 You deserve to feel like yourself and to live free from pain.

 Read more